 His research interests cover NonCommunicable Diseases (NCDs) and he is currently chair of a number of guidelines for the World Health Organization (WHO) on self-care in NCDs and CVD risk.
 He is also a co-applicant on the £3.5million pound NIHR funded Centre for Monitoring and Diagnosis in Oxford (MADOX), and he is a chief investigator or a co-applicant on four mutli-centre randomized trials.
 He is also clinical director of the new NIHR, Diagnostic Evidence Co-operative, Oxford.

-His work also involves investigating the evidence base for publication bias and drug and device regulation, and he works alongside the BMJ on a number of projects related to the regulatory and evidence requirements for devices and drugs, he is aslo a founder of the alltrials campaign.
+His work involves investigating the evidence base for publication bias and drug and device regulation, and he works alongside the BMJ on a number of projects related to the regulatory and evidence requirements for devices and drugs, he is also a founder of the alltrials campaign.

 As a clinical epidemiologists Prof Heneghan has extensive experience in systematic reviews, observational and quantitative methodologies.
 He is also a Co-Director of the Oxford Diagnostic Horizon Scanning Centre, an effective early warning system that identifies innovations in the field of health technology likely to have a significant impact and is published as a series in the BJGP.
 He also have an active interest in diagnostic reasoning and its impact on decision making and collaborate on monitoring methods and articles related to teaching of research methods and Evidence-Base Practice.

-Professor heneghan is a reviewer for the Department of Health, NIHR Health Technology Assessment (HTA) Programme, and a member of the NIHR Priamry Care Intervention Panel and lead for the National School of Primary Care for the Dept in Oxford.
+Professor Heneghan is a reviewer for the Department of Health, NIHR (HTA) Programme, and a member of the NIHR Primary Care Intervention Panel and is a board member of the NIHR School for Primary Care Research.

 Professor Heneghan has considerable experience in teaching undergraduates, postgraduates and teachers of EBM and is the Director of Programs in Evidence-Based Healthcare, in conjunction with the Department of Continuing Education at the University of Oxford.
 This program curently has 75 Masters Students and 30 DPhil students.
 The program is designed to be flexible for those with an active interest in evidence and practice.
 He also co-ordinate the teaching Evidence-Based Practice week in Oxford, now in its 19th year.
 The course has trained over a 1000 teachers worldwide.